 Based on verse 14: Play the clip from the show South Park about the conformity of even “non-conformist” groups like goths.
 Then ask, “How would we know if we are conforming or being a conformist?
 What would be some signs of being a conformist?”

-Is it wrong to conform in some areas?
+Is it wrong to conform?
 If not, where do we draw the line?

-What would you say to someone, who said this: “Why should I resist conformity?
+What would you say to someone who said, “Why should I resist conformity?
 I’m comfortable conforming!”

 (1:22) “Since you have in obedience to the truth purified your souls for a sincere love of the brethren, fervently love one another from the heart.”
 This is the thesis of the holy life mentioned earlier in verses 14-16: love for others.